neha-nayeem/VBA-challenge/README.md

 * In the file Multiple_year_stock_data.xlsm however, the PLNT ticker has its first opening price on 6 August 2015.
 Any values before this date are zero and follows the same as above (see 2014 summary table on Multiple_year_stock_data.xlsm)

-* Percentages have been formatted as 0.00%
+* Percentages have been formatted as 0.00% and Yearly Change as $#,##0.00

 ## Challenge 2

-Challenge 2 is to run the VBA script on all worksheets at one go.
+Challenge 2 is to run the VBA script on all worksheets in one go.
 This was done by defining the worksheet variable as ws, and then running a for loop to go through each worksheet.
 All local objects are called with "ws." followed by the worksheet object

 ## Screenshots of each year's summary